 Last week after Lance was sick for over a week and having to put him on antibiotics when his eardrum busted, I started researching ways to improve gut health and counteract the antibiotics.
 Everything I ran across said to take probiotics (obviously), and eat fermented or cultured foods.
-I wasn’t really seeing anything I thought my family would actually eat until I saw a culture starter kit for sour cream and had the idea to culture coconut cream instead of heavy cream, and I’m excited to tell you that it worked perfectly!!!
+I wasn’t really seeing anything I thought my family would actually eat until I saw a culture starter kit for sour cream and had the idea to culture coconut cream instead of heavy cream to make a dairy free sour cream.
+And I’m excited to tell you that it worked perfectly!!!

 Not only do I feel good about feeding this to my family because it’s so gut-friendly, but it’s thick, creamy, and tastes like ‘real’ sour cream – I’m SO in love with this recipe and my family loves it too!!!
 And even better than the taste is the fact that it’s super easy to make using only these two ingredients:

 You can use it, like we do, as a dip with olive oil or coconut oil potato chips or it can be dolloped over stuffed baked potatoes, chili, shredded beef tacos, chimichangas, or one of my favorites – used in ranch dressing – and so much more!
 I hope you love it as much as we do, if you try it let me know what you think 🙂

 -You can also use your cultured dairy free sour cream to culture more cream!
 Simply spoon in about 1/4 cup of you cultured cream with another can of coconut cream, stir and leave covered at room temperature 24-48 hours.
 If you use your previously made sour cream, you can continue to make sour cream this way about 6 times.
 Then you will need to start over.